petarbelchev/PersonalFinancer-WebApp/README.md

 ![All Users Page](./Screenshots/user-details-page.jpeg)

-Personal Financer is responsive - can be used comfortable on different devices.
+Personal Financer is responsive and can be comfortably used on different devices.

 ![Mobile View Dashboard](./Screenshots/mobile-view-dashboard.jpeg)
 ![Mobile View Account Details](./Screenshots/mobile-view-account-details.jpeg)